Assisted Living Facility Administrator (Florida)

 Two days later the patient was taken to the hospital and treated.
 Following the admission, authorities arrested the administrator and charged him with neglect of an elderly patient.
 The authorities were working from incorrect information.

 After our investigation, we were able to obtain an affidavit from the physician and from the nurse supporting the facts that the physician made the decision, relayed it to the nurse, and the administrator did not ignore or neglect the patient.

 Benefit of Using Chapman Law Group:

 Chapman Law Group was able to immediately obtain necessary and missing facts that will lead to the dismissal of the action.
-CLG was able to discuss the case with the treating physician and obtain an affidavit that will lead to the dismissal of the criminal charges.
-Additionally, CLG was able to meet with the nurse and obtain an affidavit that supported the administrators statement that he was relying on the advice of the treating physician.
+We were able to discuss the case with the treating physician and obtain an affidavit that will lead to the dismissal of the criminal charges.
+Additionally, our attorneys were able to meet with the nurse and obtain an affidavit that supported the administrator’s statement that he was relying on the advice of the treating physician.

-At the time of this writing the prosecutor halted the prosecution and should dismiss the criminal charges shortly.
-Unfortunately, the criminal process sometimes takes a long time.
+At the time of this writing, the prosecutor halted the prosecution and should dismiss the criminal charges shortly.